 El Gallo Ronco – owned by flamenco artistes, this atmospheric bar has shows on Thursdays, Fridays and Saturdays at 8pm and 10pm.
 Plaza de las Flores (between Calle Larios and Calle Nueva).

 Restaurante el Jardín – definitely more for tourists, but this is restaurant has lovely views of the Cathedral.
 Flamenco shows Fridays and Saturdays from 9.30pm till late.
 Calle Cister 4.

 Velvet Club – a once weekly show on Wednesdays.
 Calle Comedias 15.

-The video below was made on Flamenco El Soho’s opening night.
+The video above was made on Flamenco El Soho’s opening night.
 This venue has unfortunately since closed, but we’ve kept the video in this piece to give you an idea of what to expect when you go to see flamenco in Malaga.

 If you have any recommendations on where to see flamenco in Malaga, please let us know and we’ll add them to the list.

 For the latest information about flamenco in Malaga, events and news, sign up for our free fortnightly newsletter.
 In your inbox every other Friday.